rpopov/modelant/src/site/markdown/architecture.md

 **\[A2\]** The Maven project for modelant sets dependencies between the project's modules.
 If the execution environment would be Maven through Maven plugins, they would use the same dependencies.
 Then, organize modelant as a set of plugins to call the contents of the dependencies behind the scenes, **assuming** that the separate Maven plugins will share the classpath and the dependent components in it.

 **\[A3\]** In the long run the migration of modelant to Maven would be just a migration for itself.
 It does not bring better knowledge of the platforms - it is just another experience with IoC (Plexus) and dependency tracking and spending time in Maven's internals.
-Maven is closed by itself, so the integration of modelant in anything else would require new migration efforts.

 **Note:**
     Reading the [documentation of Nexus](https://books.sonatype.com/mcookbook/reference/index.html) I see that the OSGi platform is started as a separate process, so that any communication with it would require developing web services in OSGi and their client(s) in Maven.
 This seems to be a big leap to make.
 Thus, in order to have quickly the needed result, migrate modelant to Maven as plugins **\[A3\]**.